 Have you ever thought what you can find in the largest tropical wetland in the world?

 Because of its biomes and the water regime, the Pantanal is a diverse and fascinating destination with innumerous plant and animal species.

 Some specialized lodges in the North Pantanal like Araras Lodge and Aymara Lodge offer a complete experience including accommodation, typical gastronomy and at least two activities a day to explore the unique landscapes and search for some of the world’s largest (among other species), such as the hyacinth macaws (world’s largest parrot), capybara (world’s largest rodent), jaguars (world’s 3rd largest feline and the largest concentration of individuals is in the Pantanal), maned wolf (the largest canid in South America), Jabiru (the tallest flying bird in South and Central America).

 In only few places on Earth one can see big cats in the wild and, guess what, the jaguars love the North Pantanal region.
-The best way to see them is aboard our small cruise, designed by Pure Brasil, on set departures with maximum 10 travelers or on private trips.
-The cruise connects two of the best jaguar spotting areas that is only accessible by boat.
+The best way to see them is aboard our small cruise, designed by Pure Brasil, on set departures with maximum 14 travelers or on private trips.
+The cruise connects two of the best jaguar spotting areas that are only accessible by boat.

 Serra do Amolar

 Another exclusive product is the remote and off-the-beaten track: Serra do Amolar, located at the far west area of Pantanal close to the border with Bolivia.
 Still unknown to many Brazilians, a world unfolds before you here: boat rides, biking, hiking, kayaking, interaction with local communities, rock inscriptions, culture & history, wetlands with mountains (a quite unusual landscape in the Pantanal), crystal-clear rivers and, of course, safaris to see the rich local fauna and flora.
 The local gastronomy will ensure you have enough energy to explore it all.